nikitavoloboev/data/unix/my-file-system.md

 ## ~/dev/ideas
 Most of my projects I start, start out in this folder.
 If something works out and I like the idea and want to develop it further, I move the project away from `ideas`.

-## ~/dev/forks
-If I forked something and I want to keep working on the repo later, I keep it inside `forks` folder.

 ## ~/dev/Xcode
 Contains all my Swift iOS and macOS projects.
 It is further divided into macOS, iOS and playgrounds folders.